HN51 over the

 factories, once

-producers of chalk, the
+producers of chalk,

-same brand I used at
+the same brand I used

-Hosn Niha.
-The space
+at Hosn Niha.
+The

-also features four silos
+space also features

-similar in shape and
+four silos similar in

-size to those of the
+those of the Port of

-Port of Beirut.
-During
+Beirut.
+During the

-the residency, I
+residency, I performed

-performed series of
+series of actions

-actions within these
+within these modern

-modern ruins, documented
+ruins, documented by

-by drone.
+drone.
 The wallpaper

 of HN51 over the

-artist’s body is a still
+artist’s body is a

-image taken from this
+still image taken from

-footage.
+this footage.

 Since